Castle Hills Family Practice

 Back pain affects up to 80% of all Americans at some point in their lives.
 If your back causes issues in your daily life, it’s time to talk solutions at Castle Hills Family Practice.
-The experienced group of physicians, nurse practitioners, and physician assistants understands the damaging effects of back pain, and they’re ready to help in two offices in the San Antonio, Texas, area.
+The experienced group of physicians, nurse practitioners, and physician assistants understands the damaging effects of back pain, and they’re ready to help in four offices in the San Antonio, Texas, area.
 You don’t have to live with back pain — call the office nearest you or schedule your appointment online now.

 Because back pain is so common, many people assume that it’s just something they have to endure until it gets better.
 Unfortunately, for some people, back pain doesn’t improve.
 For others, it gets worse.
 You need medical care if you have:

 - Back pain for more than a week

 - Back pain after an injury, like a sports injury

 - Back pain that persists when lying down

 - Back pain that moves down one or both of your legs

 - Back pain with numbness, tingling, or muscle weakness in one or both of your legs